-- 1. Obtain the FreeIPA certificate of your environment: - a) From the CDP Home Page navigate to Management Console Environments. - b) Locate and select your environment from the list of available environments. - c) Go to the Summary tab. - d) Scroll down to the FreeIPA section. - e) Click ActionsGet FreeIPA Certificate.
+- 1. Obtain the FreeIPA certificate of your environment: - a) From the CDP Home Page navigate to Management Console Environments. - b) Locate and select your environment from the list of available environments. - c) Go to the FreeIPA tab. - d) Click Get FreeIPA Certificate.

-The FreeIPA certificate file, [ENVIRONMENT NAME]-env.crt, is downloaded to your computer.

-2. Add the FreeIPA certificate to the truststore of the client.
+The FreeIPA certificate file, [\\\ENVIRONMENT NAME\\\].crt, is downloaded to your computer. - 2.
+Add the FreeIPA certificate to the truststore of the client.